 Community composition varies associated with residence times with faster-growing phytoplankton groups found at FM and SS compared to PI (larger microphytoplankton species, centric diatoms) and FM and SS having higher top-down pressure (larger oyster populations).
 Lots of small fast-growing species observed (high water turnover rates and low probability of extended periods of nutrient limitation).

+So, 20 years of data tells us more than 10 (or less), but what will 30 and more years of data tell us?
+How did our interpretations change going from 10 to 20 years?
+Does that tell us anything about our estuary?

 PI and PC show much similar patterns to one another in terms of variability, trends, duration of seasons and range of fulcrums.
 FM and SS also behave similarly to one another suggesting that proximity to the inlets (and potentially higher flushing rates) play a larger role in the classification of these sites.

 What are the residence time differences across these sites? could this be a contributing factor in their patterns?
 Gray et al. 2021 also took depth and “intertidal volume” into consideration…what about that?